gouxiangchen/gender-voice/README.md

 the accuracy in training set would approch nearly **100%** and **97%** in testing set (quite sight improvement~ but it works).

+**AFTER TRAINING**, you can run `python test_model.py -f` and `python test_model.py -c` to test the trained fully connected model and conv1d model in test set respectively, and it would produce a txt file contains the female probabilities of test data per row.